Dysgraphia: Types, Causes, Symptoms, and Treatment

 What Can Parents Do to Improve Their Child’s Writing and Alleviate Their Pain?

 Writing can be so emotionally stressful for children with dysgraphia, which is why they try to avoid it as much as they can.
 If you make the time to practice a few things with your child though, you can help him remove a lot of unnecessary pain from his attempts at writing.
-Here we have a few tips that will help:
+Here’s how to help a child with dysgraphia (5):

 1. Change the Paper